Donald F. Durnbaugh: Scholarship

 At the time of his death in 2005, he was in the process of editing Volume IV of the Brethren Encyclopedia, with co-editor Dale Ulrich and contributing editor Carl Bowman.
 Published in 2006, this volume included new information on the Brethren from 1980 to 1995, a comprehensive index covering all four volumes, and additions and corrections to the first 3 volumes.

 Death and funeral

 Durnbaugh died on Saturday, August 27, 2005 at Beth Israel Hospital in Newark, N.J., while returning from a trip to Europe.
 His memorial service was held on September 25, 2005 at Stone Church of the Brethren in Huntingdon, Pennsylvania.

+He was survived by his wife Hedwig and their children, Paul, Christopher and Renate.